The grand traditions laid down by Terry Wogan and Graham Norton mean we

 Key change

 A dramatic Westlife-esque key change in the middle of the song.
-One finger.

 -